monkeyatcomputer/monkeyatcomputer.github.io/_posts/2023-10-13-microsoft-teams-missing-intelliframe.md

 ## What's Next?

-Microsoft has not provided any timeline for when Intelliframe support might return.
-However, it's reasonable to assume that the feature will make a comeback once what the issue that caused the feature to be disabled are addressed.
-In the meantime, users will just have to live with a single view of in-room participants.
+Microsoft has not provided a specific timeline regarding the potential rreappearance of Intelliframe support.
+Nevertheless, it is logical to anticipate that this feature will be reinstated once the underlying issues leading to its temporary suspension are successfully resolved.